abdullahasm99/Excel-Case-Study/README.md

 ![image](https://github.com/abdullahasm99/Excel-Case-Study/assets/153215733/c05a188b-ea62-48ea-85ad-215598b32b60)

-## Overview

-Welcome to the Excel Dashboard Repository!
-This repository contains an Excel dashboard project designed to provide insightful visualizations and analysis.
-The dashboard is meticulously crafted to present a compelling story backed by data-driven insights.

 ## Features

 - **Story-driven Dashboard**: The dashboard is structured to narrate a coherent story, guiding users through important insights and findings.